Help01/actorswiki/(ENG)-Observers.md

 #  Reactive components
-In the framework, you can _subscribe_ to change a variable and perform an action at the time of the change.
+In the framework, you can _subscribe_ to the changing of a variable and perform an action at the time of the changing it.

 ### When you need it?
 Basically it is convenient for working with the interfaces that often need to observe some parameters.
 For example, the health of the main character.